 The types of butterflies native to the world's fields, forests and residential areas, present themselves to humans both formally and informally.

-Informally, butterflies present themselves as the colorful, winged insects associated with flowers and warm, sunny days.
+Informally, butterfly species present themselves as the colorful, winged insects associated with flowers and warm, sunny days.

 Formal butterfly types commonly follows traditional scientific typology rules that organize butterflies into families, subfamilies, genera and species based on a set of shared physical characteristics such as wing color or shape.